No incidents in two years with AmSteel®-Blue ropes made with Dyneema®

 Based on inspection conducted by Samson and the comprehensive report on the rope’s condition, BW FM concluded that the best way to ensure the safety of its vessels and crews was to replace every existing mooring line with a non-jacketed one.
 A solution that appeared to offer less protection against rope failure would actually provide greater safety and operational efficiency for BW FM’s fleet.

-Once the decision to switch to non-jacketed ropes was made, BW FM considered several manufacturers, but opted for Samson’s non-jacketed, single-braid 12-strand AmSteel®-Blue mooring lines, made with Dyneema® SK78.
+Once the decision to switch to non-jacketed ropes was made, BW FM considered several manufacturers, but opted for Samson’s AmSteel®-Blue mooring lines, made with Dyneema® SK78.
 Manufactured by DSM Dyneema, Dyneema® SK78 is specifically designed to withstand the long-term load bearing requirements found in extreme applications, and shows consistent quality, achieving its claimed strength of 35 cN/dtex batch after batch.
 In fact, AmSteel®-Blue mooring lines made with Dyneema® SK78 offer better bend fatigue characteristics than other grades of HMPE, and improved service life in applications where long-term static loads can lead to rope elongation.
 Just what BW FM needed.

 Dyneema® SK78: resistant to abrasion, bending fatigue, and creep